 First Midwest Bank does not advertise mortgage rates on its website; you’ll need to contact a loan officer or visit a branch to learn what you might qualify for.
 Note the bank does advertise a promotional HELOC rate online, and you can request a rate quote for a HELOC online.

-First Midwest Bank is not accredited by the Better Business Bureau but has an A+ rating from the organization.
 In prior years, the bank has ranked highest in customer satisfaction in the Midwest region by J.D.
 Power for its banking services.